 To Your Health.

 At the top of the Sunflower Seed’s health-boosting artillery is Vitamin E. This vitamin is a powerful antioxidant that helps the body fight off free radicals – molecules in the body that damage DNA and create disease.
-Regular intake of vitamin E helps strengthen the immune system, maintain healthy blood vessels, and contributes to healthy skin, hair, and eyes.
+Regular intake of vitamin E helps strengthen the immune system, maintain healthy blood vessels, and contribute to healthy skin, hair, and eyes.
 Sunflower seeds have more Vitamin E than any other food, with the exception of wheat germ oil.
 In just under 3 ounces of kernels, you can get 100% of your recommended daily value!

-Most of the calories in sunflower seeds come from the heart healthy unsaturated fats.
+Most of the calories in sunflower seeds come from the heart-healthy unsaturated fats.
 These fatty acids help remove plaque and cholesterol in your blood vessels that can cause disease.
 When you eat healthy fats, you are decreasing your risk of stroke, heart attack, and cardiovascular disease.

 Sunflowers Blossoming.